Frank Graham (writer)

 Frank Graham Sr. (November 12, 1893 – March 9, 1965) was an American sportswriter and biographer.
-He covered sports in New York for the New York Sun from 1915 to 1943 and for the New York Journal-American from 1945 to 1965.
+He covered sports in New York for The Sun from 1915 to 1943 and for the New York Journal-American from 1945 to 1965.
 He was also a successful author, writing biographies of politician Al Smith and athletes Lou Gehrig and John McGraw, as well as histories of the New York Yankees, New York Giants and Brooklyn Dodgers.
 Graham's writing style was notable for his use of lengthy passages of "unrelieved dialogue" in developing portraits of the persons about whom he wrote.
 Graham was posthumously honored by the Baseball Writers' Association of America with the J. G. Taylor Spink Award in 1971, and by the Boxing Writers Association of America with the A. J. Liebling Award in 1997, the highest award bestowed by each organization.

 Early years

 Graham was born in 1893 in the East Harlem section of New York City.
 His mother died during child birth, and he was raised by his grandmother and sister.
 He contracted spinal meningitis as a boy and lost vision in one eye.
 He completed only one semester of high school at New York's High School of Commerce.
 From 1909 to 1915, he worked as an office boy for the New York Telephone Company and developed an interest in boxing.
 He participated in several amateur boxing matches and wrote articles on boxing for Boxing magazine and the New York World.